Life during World War II

 - The Home Guard was first called the Local Defence Volunteers.

 - ‘Blitz’ is the German word for ‘lightning’.

 - When an attack is made by planes (so, instead of troops in tanks or ships), it is called an air-raid.
 During the Blitz, Britain was attacked by air-raids.

 - Air-raid shelters were usually about as big as a garden shed.
 In fact, some are used as garden sheds today!

-- Rationing kept going until 1954 – nine years after World War II ended!
+- Rationing continued until 1954 – nine years after World War II ended!

 Have a look through the images in the gallery and see if you can spot the following:

 - The uniform that Land Girls wore